-The organisation again ran a successful training week in October at which along side the essential training offered around Protection of Vulnerable Adults, Infection Control, Moving and Handling, Food Safety, Autism / Challenging Behaviour Training and two days of Person Centred Approaches The staff had the opportunity to participate in a team building day at Hollingworth Lake which was good for morale A talk was also given to staff by a doctor who had volunteered his service following the Haiti earthquake disaster, and he shared his experiences with Gateway Staff
+The organisation again ran a successful training week in October at which along side the essential training offered around Protection of Vulnerable Adults, Infection Control, Moving and Handling and Food Safety.
+The staff had the opportunity to participate in a team building day which involved a treasure hunt which was good for morale.
+In view of future reductions in funding, staff had a session during training week to look at areas where savings could be made.